IOT-DSA/dslink-dotnet-hololens/README.md

 ### add light
 Adds a light to the scene, in front of the camera.

+### add square light
+Adds a square light to the scene, in front of the camera.

 ### move
 Moves the object that the player is looking at, as long as it contains the Placeable component.